Gloucester Tramways Company

 Gloucester Tramways Company operated a horse-drawn tramway service in Gloucester between 1879 and 1904.

 History

-In 1877, when The Gloucester Tramways Company submitted details of a system to the City Council.
+In 1877, the Gloucester Tramways Company submitted proposals for a system to the city council.
 Gloucester Tramways Company was a subsidiary of the Imperial Tramways Company.
-The Company obtained an order under the Tramways Act on 8 April 1878.
+The company obtained an order under the Tramways Act 1870 on 8 April 1878.

 Track laying started on 16 September 1878.
 By 24 May 1879, the system was ready for inspection by the Railway Inspector, Colonel Hutchinson.